TKontu/vllm_gateway/README.md

     environment:
       # --- REQUIRED ---
       # Your Hugging Face token for accessing gated models.
-      # You can also set this in your environment.
       HUGGING_FACE_HUB_TOKEN: ${HUGGING_FACE_HUB_TOKEN}
+      # The name of this gateway container, used to resolve the Docker network.
+      GATEWAY_CONTAINER_NAME: "vllm_gateway"

       # --- NETWORKING ---
       # The network to attach the vLLM container to.
 Must match the network defined above.
       DOCKER_NETWORK_NAME: "vllm_network"
-      # The hostname for the vLLM container.
-      VLLM_HOST: "vllm_server"

-      # --- CONFIGURATION ---
+      # --- MODEL & RESOURCE CONFIGURATION ---
-      # A JSON string defining the user-friendly names and their corresponding Hugging Face model IDs.
+      # A JSON string defining the user-friendly names and their Hugging Face model IDs.
       ALLOWED_MODELS_JSON: '{"gemma3-4B":"google/gemma-3-4b-it", "qwen2.5":"Qwen/Qwen2.5-Coder-7B-Instruct"}'

-      # The percentage of GPU memory vLLM should be allowed to use (e.g., "0.85" for 85%).
+      # The percentage of GPU memory vLLM should be allowed to use (e.g., "0.90" for 90%).
-      # You can also set this in your environment.
-      VLLM_GPU_MEMORY_UTILIZATION: ${VLLM_GPU_MEMORY_UTILIZATION:-0.85}
+      VLLM_GPU_MEMORY_UTILIZATION: ${VLLM_GPU_MEMORY_UTILIZATION:-0.90}
+      # Timeout in seconds to shut down inactive model containers.
+Set to 0 to disable.
+      VLLM_INACTIVITY_TIMEOUT: "1800" # 30 minutes
+      # Global cap on model context length.
+0 means use the model's default.
+      VLLM_MAX_MODEL_LEN_GLOBAL: "0"
+      # vLLM CPU swap space in GB.
+      VLLM_SWAP_SPACE: "16"

+      # --- LOGGING ---
+      LOG_LEVEL: "INFO" # DEBUG, INFO, WARNING, ERROR

     volumes:
       # [SECURITY WARNING] Mount the Docker socket to allow the gateway to manage containers.
-      # This grants the container root-level access to the host.
       - /var/run/docker.sock:/var/run/docker.sock
-      # Mount the Hugging Face cache to avoid re-downloading models
+      # Mount the Hugging Face cache to avoid re-downloading models.
       - /root/.cache/huggingface:/root/.cache/huggingface
-      # Mount for the VRAM utilzation needs
+      # Mount a file to persist learned VRAM footprints.
+Must be a file, not a directory.
       - ./memory_footprints.json:/app/memory_footprints.json

-    # Attach the gateway to the shared network
     networks:
       - vllm_network
     restart: unless-stopped